jgillis/docs_experiment/source/function.rst

 The first input and output are used for accumulating, while the remainder inputs are read column-wise over the iterations.

 The ``map``/``mapaccum`` operation exhibits a graph size and initialization time that scales logarithmically with :math:`n`.

-TODO remove empty lines in front of code

 .. rubric:: Footnotes